 - 1. Miticides should be used as part of an Integrated Mite Control (IMC) program. - 2.
 Mite levels should be monitored and thresholds utilised before deciding to make miticide applications. - 3.
 Where practicable, predatory mites should be incorporated into an IMC program. - 4.
-When using insecticides/miticides to control other pests of pome fruit such as codling moth, lightbrown apple moth and woolly aphid, consider the chemical group and the potential impact it may have on resistance development of mite pests.
+When using insecticides/miticides to control other pests of pome fruit such as codling moth, lightbrown apple moth and woolly aphid, consider the chemical group and the potential impact it may have on resistance development of mite pests - 5.
+When using insecticides/miticides to control other pests of pome fruit consider the effect on beneficial insects and the potential to flare mite populations - 6.
+For more information refer to the NSW Orchard Plant Protection Guide 2016-2017